LazaUK/AOAI-LlamaIndex-VectorStore/README.md

     api_version = AOAI_API_VERSION,
 )
 ```
-3. Next step is to set our Azure OpenAI deployments as default LLM and Embedding models in LlamaIndex's instance settings.
+3. Next step is to set the Azure OpenAI deployments as default LLM and Embedding models in LlamaIndex's instance settings.
 ``` Python
 Settings.llm = llm
 Settings.embed_model = embed_model
 ```
-4. We can now use SimpleDirectoryReader class to create Document objects from all files in a give directory.
-In our case, **data** directory contains single markdown file with description of a fictitious company, _Contoso Electronics_.
+4. We can now use the SimpleDirectoryReader class to create Document objects from all files in a give directory.
+In our case, the **data** directory contains single markdown file with description of a fictitious company, _Contoso Electronics_.
 ``` Python
 documents = SimpleDirectoryReader(input_dir="data").load_data()
 ```